 It Can Improve Your Heart Health

 In addition to protecting you against diabetes, Medical News Today also states that this diet supports good cardiovascular health (10).
-The reasoning behind this comes from the fact that the Mediterranean diet has good monounsaturated fats that increase the ‘good’ cholesterol levels.
+The reasoning behind this comes from the fact that the Mediterranean diet promotes good monounsaturated fats that increase the ‘good’ cholesterol levels.

 It Can Improve Athletic Endurance